-- A minimum grade of C- is required in all Nursing courses, except NSG-1182, where a minimum grade of C is required.
+- A minimum grade of C- is required in all Nursing courses.
 Any student who does not meet the minimum grade requirement is required to repeat the course and achieve a higher grade before being allowed to proceed in the program.

 - The time limit for program completion is six years after completion of the first Nursing course used for credit toward the degree.

 Tuition and Fees

 Costs for supplies may vary considerably depending on what students already have or where they purchased their supplies; cost provided is on the moderately high end.

 Students will be charged a medical/dental benefit fee unless they opt out by demonstrating alternative coverage prior to the end of the first week of class.

 After degree nursing students take one 3 credit class at the University of Lethbridge this ~$600 has been added to the supplies cost and will be displayed on the Student Aid Alberta loan application but students must pay the university themselves – the college cannot charge this or remit it to the university on behalf of the student.

 Terms 3 - 6 fees are determined by the University of Lethbridge.
 Please contact the U of L at 403-329-2649 for more information.

 Our Budget Wizard is a free self-service tool that can help you make sense of your finances and the cost of your education.
 Give it a try!